kdave/btrfsmaintenance/README.md

 ## Distro integration ##

-Currently the support is tuned for SUSE distributions, but other distros can be added.
-This section describes how the pieces are put together and should give some overview but will differ from other distros.
+Currently the support for widely used distros is present.
+More distros can be added.
+This section describes how the pieces are put together and should give some overview.

 ### Installation ###

 * `btrfs-*.sh` task scripts are expected at `/usr/share/btrfsmaintenance`
-* `sysconfig.btrfsmaintenance` configuration template is put to `/etc/sysconfig/btrfsmaintenance` on RedHat based systems and to `/etc/default/btrfsmaintenance` on Debian based systems.
+* `sysconfig.btrfsmaintenance` configuration template is put to:
+ * `/etc/sysconfig/btrfsmaintenance` on SUSE and RedHat based systems or derivatives
+ * `/etc/default/btrfsmaintenance` on Debian and derivatives
 * `/usr/lib/zypp/plugins/commit/btrfs-defrag-plugin.py` post-update script for
-  zypper (the package manager), applies to rpm-based distros now
+  zypper (the package manager), applies to SUSE-based distros for now
 * cron refresh scripts are installed (see bellow)

 ### cron jobs ###